 Government Guidance encourages critical workers to keep children at home if they can whereas parents of vulnerable children are ‘strongly encouraged’ but not required to send them to school.
 Attendance at school during lockdown periods is therefore an entitlement, not a legal obligation.

-Russell-Cooke associate Lenka Wall and senior associate Sarah Inchley appear in Darling magazine to discuss legal questions about education during and post pandemic.
+Russell-Cooke associate Lenka Wall and ex-employee Sarah Inchley appear in Darling magazine to discuss legal questions about education during and post pandemic.

 Legal Questions About Education During And Post Pandemic Answered is available to read on the Darling magazine website.